EPIDEMIOLOGY AND TRANSMISSION

 In most studies, pre-existing HSV-1 infection does not decrease the risk of HSV-2 infection, but prior HSV-1 means HSV-2 infection is more likely to be asymptomatic.17 If HSV-2 genital infection is acquired first, then a new HSV-1 genital infection does not affect the frequency of recurrences.

-- Suspected genital herpes should be confirmed by appropriate laboratory tests.
+- Suspected genital herpes should be confirmed by a nucleic acid amplification test (NAAT) e.g. PCR.

 - A negative result does not rule out HSV infection.

-Detection of herpes simplex virus in the lesion establishes the diagnosis.
-Viral detection may involve culture or HSV DNA.
+Detection of herpes simplex virus DNA by PCR in the lesion establishes the diagnosis.
 Vesicles offer the best source of virus.
-However, results depend on multiple factors, including the adequacy of the specimen, and a negative result may not exclude infection.
-If direct HSV tests are repeatedly negative and the symptoms are recurring, the patient should be advised to have type-specific herpes serology.
-Grade B
+However, results depend on multiple factors, including the adequacy of the specimen and the time delay between onset of symptoms and presentation, therefore a negative result may not exclude infection.

-Serology is not recommended as a routine test for the following reasons:
+Serology is not recommended for the following reasons:

 - Serological tests detect antibodies to HSV in blood and indicate past infection.